 - Lay off the heat: Too much straightening will damage and dry out your hair leaving you with frizz over curls.
 If you’re prone to this, try going a week without using heat and you’ll see your natural curls revive themselves.

-- Brush your hair when wet: Much like applying product to wet hair, brushing it before drying will reduce the chance of breakage and split ends.
+- Brush your hair when wet: Much like applying a product to wet hair, brushing it before drying will reduce the chance of breakage and split ends.
 Also, use a wide-toothed comb opposed to finer which can prevent damage.

 Curly/Wavy Hair F.A.Q